Shakeskeyboarde/wurk/core/wurk/README.md

 ### Parallelization Options

+- `--parallel`
+  - Process all workspaces simultaneously without topological awaiting.
-- `-p, --parallel`
+- `--stream`
-  - Process workspaces in parallel.
+  - Process workspaces concurrently with topological awaiting.
-  - This option implies the `--concurrency=auto` option.
 - `-c, --concurrency <count>`
-  - Set the number workspaces to process in parallel.
-The count can be a number, "auto", or "all".
-The default is is "auto", which is equivalent to one greater than the number of CPU cores (cores + 1).
+  - Set the number workspaces to process simultaneously when streaming.
+The default is one greater than the number of CPU cores (cores + 1).
-  - This option implies the `--parallel` option.
+  - This option implies the `--stream` option.

 > By default, workspaces are processed serially (one at a time).
 This is generally the slowest option, but also the safest.